Vasu-Eranki/DenoisingDepthImages/docs/report.md

  - Training a Denoiser

  <ins> Creating a Noise Function </ins>
  <p align = "justify"> Time of Flight sensors suffer from noise which depends on the distance of the scene captured as well as the intensity of the scene captured.
-If a scene has objects further away from the sensor, the reflected signal firstly undergoes attenuation because of the distance; the signal undergoes further attenuation because of multipath interference, which can destructively interfere with the reflected LiDar Signal.
+If a scene has objects further away from the sensor, the reflected signal firstly undergoes attenuation because of the distance; the signal undergoes further attenuation because of multipath interference, which can destructively interfere with the reflected LiDar Signal. </p>

-The second parameter that affects the amount of noise present in the image is intensity, because for LiDar based sensors such as Intel L515 [[9]](#9), the laser transmits a pusled signal with a wavelength of  *860nm*.
+<p align = "justify">The second parameter that affects the amount of noise present in the image is intensity, because for LiDar based sensors such as Intel L515 [9], the laser transmits a pusled signal with a wavelength of  *860nm*.
 Unfortunately the same wavelength is present in ambient sunlight and other light sources such as Halogen bulbs and LED's.
-In the presence of such sources, the sensor is unable to distinguish between the received signal and the ambient light, this causes spurious and anomalous depth measurements.
+In the presence of such sources, the sensor is unable to distinguish between the received signal and the ambient light, this causes spurious and anomalous depth measurements.  </p>

-Since there was no dataset that had color-depth noise pairs, manual data collection was done where multiple colours were flashed on a screen like the one shown in Fig.3, and the associated depth readings were captured.
+<p align = "justify">Since there was no dataset that had color-depth noise pairs, manual data collection was done where multiple colours were flashed on a screen like the one shown in Fig.3, and the associated depth readings were captured.
 To mitigate the impact of distance and intensity based noise, the readings were actually taken in a dark room with no other soure of light and the distance between the screen and the display unit was fixed at 0.5m.
 To prevent transient or spurious noise from entering the depth measurements, the depth readings were averaged over a 100 frames for each colour.
 Since the depth was fixed, the process to calculate the noise was quite simple; by subtracting the true depth from the measured depth, the noise distribution for each colour was found and this was then used in creating a noise based function.
 This procedure was done for a total of 27 colors ranging from Black to White.  </p>

 <p align = "center">
   <kbhd>